From missionary work to Scarlets star

 "You see a lot of good things, a lot of bad things, things that will help a teenager grow.

 "I wouldn't change it for anything.
-Those two years helped me become a little bit older and a little bit more mature.
+Those two years helped me become a little bit more mature.

 "Mainly we went around teaching about God and Christ.
 We helped out in the community.